Reviews & First Drives

 Price and Value: What You Actually Get Per Dollar

-The Corvette's starting price, around $67,000 USD for a base C8 Stingray, is its most compelling argument.
-For that money, you get a mid-engine sports car with 495 hp, Magnetic Ride Control, and a 3.9-second 0-60 time.
+The Corvette's starting price, $71,000 for a base C8 Stingray, is its most compelling argument.
+For that money, you get a mid-engine sports car with a 6.2-liter V8, Magnetic Ride Control, and 0-60 in as little as 2.9 seconds with the Z51 Performance Package.
 The ZR1 climbs significantly from there, but the base car's value proposition is difficult to argue with.
 If your budget is Corvette money and you want the most driving experience per dollar, the answer is straightforward.

-The Porsche 911 Carrera starts closer to $115,000 USD, and the GT3 pushes well past $165,000.
+The Porsche 911 Carrera starts around $115,000, and the GT3 pushes well past $165,000.
+The GT3 is worth addressing plainly since the piece raises its 9,000-rpm flat-six as a selling point: as of publication, the 911 GT3 carries a base MSRP above $165,000, allocations are limited, and dealer markups have historically pushed transaction prices higher still.
 You are paying for build quality, a deeper engineering legacy, and a car that holds its value better than almost anything else in the segment.
-Porsche 911s depreciate slowly, some GT3 variants have appreciated.
+Porsche 911s depreciate slowly, and some GT3 variants have appreciated.
 The price is real, and so is what you get for it.

 Reliability and Running Costs: The Long View

 The 911 has earned its reputation for durability over decades.
 Modern 991- and 992-generation cars are robust, and dealer networks are well-established.
-The Corvette also has a solid reliability record, backed by a straightforward pushrod V8 that Chevrolet has refined for years.
+The Corvette also has a solid reliability record, backed by a pushrod V8 platform Chevrolet has refined for years.
+Neither manufacturer publishes detailed third-party cost-of-ownership figures in a form that translates cleanly into a direct comparison, so I won't invent numbers here.
+What is documented by owners consistently: 911 maintenance intervals and parts costs are higher than domestic competitors, and the dealer network is thinner in some regions.
+The Corvette's maintenance costs are lower by most accounts, and parts availability is broad.

 Pros and Cons at a Glance